Michael Holding: Broadcaster and ICC official

-Criticism on T20 Cricket
+Criticism on T20 cricket

 Michael Holding has repeatedly and strongly criticized T20 cricket.
 Holding has stated "I don't think [twenty20] is good for the game...
 It has its place but it will be bad unless those in charge manage it properly and I do not think they can because they are blinded by money.
 I can see Test cricket dying because of this."
 Despite this he was initially supportive of the Stanford 20/20, believing that the tournament funded by Allen Stanford, who had pledged to put large sums of money into domestic West Indies cricket, could revitalize the long time poorly funded domestic Caribbean cricket scene (the on-field fortunes of the West Indies team had declined rapidly from the mid 1990s onwards).
 However, with the conception of the Stanford Super Series involving the England Cricket Board in 2008 he became critical of the venture, as he felt that funds which had previously been invested in domestic teams were no longer of any interest to Stanford.

+Regarding the IPL, Holding criticized West Indies players such as Jerome Taylor and Chris Gayle who were partaking the 2011 IPL season, rather than playing for their national sides during the home series against Pakistan at the time.
+He also criticized the West Indies Cricket Board for being too soft by allowing West Indian players to play the IPL, and giving them NOCs with ease.
+Holding also accused the BCCI for having too much power, and believed they were the main reason for the decline of the West Indies team as they promoted the IPL, and they were dictating the ICC.

 Holding, on numerous occasions, has stated that he does not consider the T20 format should even be classed as cricket.
 He has also stated that it is very difficult for West Indies cricket to return to the top in Test cricket because of T20 and its financial lure to the region's best players.